make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [dhuddle](https://github.com/dhuddle) for assisting with support for Chanfok ceiling fan with light, Inkbird BBQ thermometer, Lepro lights (variant of RGBCW light without timer) and Yieryi pH meter.
 - [theshop35](https://github.com/theshop35) for assisting with support for CC curtains.
 - [blakadder](https://github.com/blakadder) for contributing support for Ultonic K10 air fryer, Proscenic M9 vacuums, improvements to ZY-M100 presence sensors and documentation improvements, and many more devices requested by other users.
-- [szupi-ipuzs](https://github.com/szupi-ipuzs) for contributing support for desk lamps (Setti+ SL601), Loratap relays, Brennenstuhl WFD3050P motion spotlights.
+- [szupi-ipuzs](https://github.com/szupi-ipuzs) for contributing support for desk lamps (Setti+ SL601), Loratap relays, Brennenstuhl WFD3050P motion spotlights, Pinelake bird feeder cameras.
 - [MackoMici](https://github.com/MackoMici) for contributing support for GX aroma diffuser, which was merged with the YYM config.
 - [Die-Meester](https://github.com/Die-Meester) for contributing support for CBI Astute smart switches.
 - [ResteNarquois](https://github.com/ResteNarquois) for assisting with support for Zemismart roller shades.